-Islanders at high and moderate risk should strictly avoid contact with someone who is displaying
+Islanders at higher risk should strictly avoid contact with someone who is displaying

 Islanders at moderate risk